iitsmallak/truenas-nextcloud-setup/README.md

-# Designing a Secure, Scalable, and Cost-Effective Cloud Storage Solution:  Data Management using NextCloud, TrueNAS, and VirtualBox
+# Secure Private Cloud Storage System Using TrueNAS and Nextcloud

 ## 📌 Overview
 A private cloud storage platform designed using **TrueNAS**, **Nextcloud**, and **ZFS** to provide secure, scalable, and centralized file storage in a virtualized environment.
 This academic team project demonstrates cloud storage architecture, secure file sharing, and storage management concepts.